sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

     ```

     **Note**
-    See [Change the language used in apps](http://go.microsoft.com/fwlink/?LinkId=389195) for information about setting the language and installing updates from the Windows Store.
+    See [Change the language used in apps](http://go.microsoft.com/fwlink/?LinkId=389195) for information about setting the language and installing updates from the Microsoft Store.